 Court Rejects Suit Challenging Title IX Exemptions

-A federal district court on Thursday rejected a suit challenging the right of the Education Department to grant exemptions, as required by federal law, to some religious colleges from certain provisions of Title IX of the Education Amendments of 1972.
+A federal district court last week rejected a suit challenging the right of the Education Department to grant exemptions, as required by federal law, to some religious colleges from certain provisions of Title IX of the Education Amendments of 1972.

 A group of LGBTQ students and former students at religious colleges sued over the exemption.
 The students said they were expelled or otherwise discriminated against by the colleges.